-In a recent article, we discussed the rise of cryptojacking as a new method of hacking that is affecting businesses.
-However, this rise doesn’t negate the prevalence of ransomware (and data invasion) as a hacktic.
+In a recent article, we discussed the rise of cryptojacking affecting businesses.
+However, this doesn’t negate the prevalence of ransomware and data invasion as a hacktic.

-According to the Ponemon Institute for IMB Security’s 2017 Cost of Data Breach Study, the time it takes to detect a data breach is 191 days, with a range from 24 to 546 days.
+According to the Ponemon Institute for IMB Security’s 2017 Cost of Data Breach Study, the average time it takes to detect a data breach is 191 days, with a range from 24 to 546 days.
 That’s a long time for hackers to have access to your data.
-For some companies, it’s longer — like the recent breach of Marriott Starwood’s data.
-While numbers aren’t yet solidified, millions of records have potentially been exposed, and the hackers were likely in the system for up to FOUR.
+For some companies, it’s longer — like the breach of Marriott Starwood’s data, where millions of records have potentially been exposed, and the hackers were likely in the system for up to FOUR.
 Years.

 Ransomware can affect anything, from personal details to financials to delay of movie screenings, cancellation of company acquisitions, and even city infrastructure.

 - That holds info/systems hostage until payment is made

 - Through email attachments or links via social engineering